ziwenkk/ziwen.github.io/content/post/Nature/index.md

   focal_point: Right

 tags:
-  - Team Photo
+  - Team Photos
 ---

 Our research on dwarf galaxies was published in Nature under the title [**Unexpected clustering pattern in dwarf galaxies challenges formation models**](https://www.nature.com/articles/s41586-025-08965-5).
-This team photos were taken by the Publicity Department of USTC to commemorate this important milestone 🥳.
+These team photos were taken by the Publicity Department of USTC to commemorate this important milestone 🥳.

 <div style="display: flex; gap: 10px;">
   <img src="./pic0.JPG" alt="Photo 1" style="width: 48%;">